microsoft/fast/sites/website/src/docs/design-systems/design-tokens.md

 DesignToken.registerDefaultStyleTarget();
 ```

 Invoking `DesignToken.registerDefaultStyleTarget()` will cause CSS custom properties to be emitted for the entire document.
-A FASTElement can also be provided so that CSS custom properties are scoped to that target, or an structure implementing `PropertyTarget` can be provided for complete control over emission.
+A FASTElement can also be provided so that CSS custom properties are scoped to that target, or a structure implementing `PropertyTarget` can be provided for complete control over emission.

 ```ts
 const target = document.querySelector("#style-target")! as FASTElement;